 When my second son was five, I gave birth to a little girl and three years later, my 18 year marriage came to an end.
 My kids were 11, 9 and 3.
 Determined to be a stay at home mom, I worked four part time jobs.
 I drove a school bus, sold health supplements, had a home based business creating and delivering fresh flower arrangements, and helped a friend with her mail-out business a few times a month.

-When my baby girl entered kindergarten, I consolidated.
+All this work and I couldn't afford to buy a house on my own.
+When my baby girl entered kindergarten, I succumbed to the thinking of the masses.
+I consolidated.
 I got rid of all the part time jobs that didn’t grow the income I was hoping for and went back to the work-a-day world.
 It was not fulfilling, but it paid the bills.
-One of lifes lessons is you may have to do what you don't want for a while to get to what you do want!
+One of life's lessons is you may have to do what you don't want for a while to get to what you do want!

 I gave up on the book after the publisher I dreamed of paying me for it, sent me a rejection letter instead.
 I put it in the closet and tried to forget about it.

 I’m here to tell you that nothing is a waste of time (okay, except for most of television).
-We learn from all our experiences, or dare I say it, lifes lessons.
+We learn from all our experiences, or dare I say it, life's lessons.

-Did it make me a failure?
-Well, sometimes I felt like one but here are a few quotes I like from Thomas Edison that have helped me:
+Many times I felt like a failure but here are a few quotes I like from Thomas Edison that have helped me keep going: